BobbyShaftoe/aoc-2024-java-edition/ASIDE.md

 * Currying: Currying is the process of converting a function that takes multiple arguments into a series of functions that each take a single argument.
 This technique allows for partial application of functions and simplifies function composition.

 ## Here's The Thing

+> The following considers Terraform as the primary language, but the concepts are applicable to any declarative language.

 What it all comes down to, has been the trend in people desiring declarative languages to do functional things, and in a declarative language you can only do so much; especially in a true DSL.
 This is something that has been quite evident in Terraform over the years.
 Most likely, the lack of Pure and First-Class Functions, and to a lesser extent Higher-Order Functions and possibly Recursion,